-- 57. §16-5.6d.2 requires a minimum of 14 trees per acre of gross tract be planted throughout the tract.
-The applicant will be required to provide 8 trees. - 58.
-There is no landscaping proposed along the western property line. - 59.
-The landscaping should be provided for the proposed signs. - 60.
-We defer to the Board Landscape Architect and Board Planner for further comment and final disposition of the landscape plan comments offered herein.
+- 45. §16-5.6d.2 requires a minimum of 14 trees per acre of gross tract be planted throughout the tract.
+The applicant will be required to provide 8 trees. - 46.
+The landscaping should be provided for the proposed signs.